 Arlene Harrison Henry

-Public Defender Arlene Harrison Henry has raised concern about the random detention of persons under the State of Public Emergency in the St. Catherine North Police Division.
+Public Defender Arlene Harrison Henry has joined others in expressing concern about the treatment of persons taken into custody in the State of Emergency in St. James.